 The Difference Between Traditional Implants and Mini Implants

-A traditional dental implant generally has a diameter of 3 to 6mm.
-A mini dental implant is typically half of the size of a traditional one.
+A traditional dental implants generally has a diameter of 3 to 6mm.
+A mini dental implants is typically half of the size of a traditional one.
 There are several reasons why a mini dental implant may be chosen over a traditional size.
 First, people that do not have enough bone density to support a full size implant may be able to receive a mini dental implant due to the decreased size.
 This creates more opportunities regarding tooth replacement options for adults suffering from tooth loss along with our elderly patients that tend to suffer from resorption on a more regular basis.
 That is good news and if you have been told that you cannot get implants due to a lack of bone density, call 610-282-1122 for a second opinion.

 The one downfall of using a smaller implant is that the implant itself may not be as strong or as durable, simply because it receives less support from the jawbone than a traditional implant would.
-In our Coopersburg, PA dental office, we know that mini dental implants are still incredibly secure but if you are looking for the most durable, most secure tooth replacement, a traditional dental implant is still your best option.
+In our Coopersburg, PA dental office, we know that mini dental implants are still incredibly secure but if you are looking for the most durable, most secure tooth replacement, a traditional dental implants is still your best option.

 The Process of Installing Implants

 If one or more of your teeth have fallen out, you may qualify for dental implants as a way to permanently replace the missing teeth.
 In order to find out, schedule an appointment with our Coopersburg dentist office by calling 610-282-1122.
 Dr. Deering will examine your mouth and jawbone to determine if the procedure is right for you.
 Before you can get started, your gums need to be healthy, and your jawbone needs to be strong.
 If, Dr. Deering identifies any cavities or signs of gum disease, this will need to be treated first.